Angel Number 666

 "The fear that surrounds 666 tells us more about cultural anxiety than about the number itself.
 When people see 666 and feel dread, they are responding to centuries of apocalyptic conditioning, not to the number's actual symbolic content.
 The pastoral task is to honor that fear without reinforcing it, and to offer a reading that is honest about both traditions without weaponizing either one."

 666 is a care audit, not a curse.
-Its value is in the honest balance check it prompts.
+The value here is in the honest balance check it prompts.

 It is not in the fear it triggers, nor in the false reassurance that dismisses the fear without addressing it.